Trump rails against charges in post-arraignment speech at Mar-a-Lago

 Since winning the White House in 2016, Trump has sought to cast himself as the target of a so-called “deep state” intent on weeding out anyone whom it sees as a threat to its power.
 During his time in Washington, he faced impeachment twice.

-Yet while Republicans have rallied around him amid his indictment in New York, many in the party have urged the party, both publicly and privately, to move on to a new standard bearer without Trump’s political and legal baggage.
+Yet while Republicans have rallied around him amid his indictment in New York, many have urged the party, both publicly and privately, to move on to a new standard bearer without Trump’s political and legal baggage.

 Still, Trump has put his legal troubles front-and-center in the 2024 Republican primary.
 In his remarks on Thursday, he turned to a familiar line, warning that the United States “is going to hell” and needed him to save it.